doytsujin/athackst.github.io/_articles/2_aws_deepracer_software.md

 category: Robotics
 series: DeepRacer
 tags: deepracer
+image: /assets/img/IMG_5257.jpg
+summary: How to view the ROS API on the Deepracer and connect to it from another computer.
 ---

 So you have a deep racer and you want to learn more about the software that's on it, read on!